The following is our media coverage overall. If you would like to see media coverage specific by report please visit our Report Coverage tab.

 In "Count on the College Premium," Stephen Rose points out that doomsday jobs forecasts are an American tradition and argues that the jobs, particularly those requiring postsecondary education, will come back.

 August 26, 2010

-The Center's opinion pieces featured in the Washington Post and Inside Higher Ed call for greater information about the value of of higher education programs.
+The Center featured in the Washington Post and Inside Higher Ed as a part of calls for greater information about the value of higher education programs.

 HELP WANTED garners immediate attention.